International Programmes 2025/2026

 Application deadline

-After successfully passing the pre-check, you will receive instructions and a link to the online portal.
+• After successfully passing the pre-check, you will receive further instructions along with a link to the online application portal.

 Tuition fees per semester in EUR